 We strive to focus our efforts in areas where it is needed most – in communities faced with natural or man-made disasters and to individuals and families seeking a path to better health and self-sufficiency.
 A significant portion of our community giving is directed to health-related initiatives that holds the promise of improving lives.

-AIG Canada’s Volunteer Time-off Program encourages employees to take two paid business days off per year in order to participate in AIG Canada’s outreach program.
+AIG Canada’s Volunteer Time-off Program encourages employees to take three paid business days off per year in order to participate in AIG Canada’s outreach program.
 AIG supports employee Volunteer Month in April and the insurance industry Week of Giving in October.
 AIG Canada’s corporate social responsibility goes beyond donating money or volunteering time to worthy causes.
 It’s about operating in a way that is responsible to our customers and our staff, that is respectful of the environment and that is supportive of the communities in which we live and work.

 Making a positive impact in the communities where we live and do business has always been a top priority of AIG.
 As a responsible corporate citizen, we give back through programs and partnerships that leverage the skills, experience, knowledge, and enthusiasm of our employees.
 We are very proud of the support and relief our contributions and efforts are providing.
 Click here to read our 2021 Global Corporate Citizenship At-a-Glance.

 Highlights of AIG Canada's efforts:

 Since 2015, AIG Canada has supported Junior Achievement, the world’s largest organization dedicated to educating students about workforce readiness, entrepreneurship and financial literacy through experiential, hands-on programs.
 As part of this relationship, employees from AIG’s Toronto office taught “Dollars with Sense” to a virtual audience of seventh grade students.
 The curriculum, developed by Junior Achievement, focused on the power of the Canadian entrepreneurial spirit in a free enterprise system.
 Students learned by doing through fun, relevant activities and can apply the lessons learned to help them succeed tomorrow.
 Supplementing this effort was a corporate donation to support its employees’ virtual in-class teaching.